 Find Shoreditch Brick Lane Street Art

 Street art tends to flourish in neighborhoods with economic adversity or an immigrant culture and Shoreditch is no exception.
-In the 1600’s, they made bricks on Brick Lane but now the locals make street art.
+In the 1600’s, they made bricks on Brick Lane but now they make street art.
 Street art is still (sorta) illegal in London, so the pieces on Brick Lane and the surrounding area tend to have a furtive political edge.
 There is also a layered element to the murals where one artist might add to or cover up the work of another.
 Sometimes this is done in the spirit of post-facto collaboration but sometimes it is done as a statement of disapproval of the previous artist’s work.

 Tips for visiting: Get this thorough guide to street art on Brick Lane and suggestions for guided tours.

-Saturday & Sunday Shoreditch Markets
+Exploring Shoreditch Markets

 The best way to discover any neighborhood is on foot and one of the best things to do in Shoreditch is strolling the weekend markets.
 Saturday and Sunday in Shoreditch hops with markets featuring flowers, crafts, fashion, vintage items and antiques.